ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 - **zsh** - the default shell on MacOS, which improves on Bash,
 - **PowerShell** - a shell developed by Microsoft for Windows.

+You can combine different shells with a given terminal emulator.
+For example, you could use Bash with the Windows Terminal, or Zsh with iTerm2.

 The best shells to know are the ones that are most easily available in the cloud.
 Bash is the most common shell on Linux systems, which is the most common compute environment available in the cloud.

 ### Shell Notation